 Establish a routine that works for you.
-Each day, or at least each week, check in with your partner about what they have coming up that they may be of concern to them and take specific actions to help either with that specific stressor, or other things that are concerning.
-If you are wondering what specific actions would be viewed as meaningful, ask!
+Each day, or at least each week, check in with your partner about what they have coming up that they may be of concern to them and take specific actions to help either with that specific stressor or other things that are concerning.
+If you're wondering what specific actions would be viewed as meaningful, ask!

-Dig deeper into the things you are doing to love your spouse well, and why they find those actions meaningful.
+Dig deeper into the things you're doing to love your spouse well, and why they find those actions meaningful.
 This constant pursuit allows you to continue getting to know your partner on a deeper level, and why they feel appreciative of certain efforts.
-Understanding this will allow you to serve them better throughout the day, and inevitably in the bedroom.
+Understanding this will allow you to serve them better throughout the day, and, inevitably, in the bedroom.

 We have deep physical desires, sure.
 But we also have deep emotional and psychological desires as well.
 Respecting one another means understanding and being receptive to our spouse in all matters.
 Sexual respect is no exception; we have to be willing to understand our spouse in ways that are sometimes difficult.
 We must not only attempt to understand our partner’s sexual desires as a means of pleasure but as a means of connecting with us on a deeper level.

 Ultimately, it comes down to a willingness to make an effort to show your significant other you care about them in all ways and at all times.
 Don’t underestimate the little things or random ways in which you can show your spouse you care.
-It is these small actions that add up throughout the day that culminates in your sexual experiences together, and it is in these experiences that you can celebrate fully in the gift of each other.
+It's these small actions that add up throughout the day that culminates in your sexual experiences together, and it's in these experiences that you can celebrate fully the gift of each other.